marcelkolarcik/wake-up-happy/README.md

 ## Inspiration

-I was inspired to create this application to help thousands of families to create additional income for themselves.
+I was inspired to create this application to help thousands of families to create additional income for themselves, by renting out a room in their home.

 ## Technologies
 ### cypress.io